 - (a) If filed with the return, required as XML.
-If received from a third party, allowed as PDF. - (c) If filed with return, required as XML.
+If received from a third party, allowed as PDF. - (b) PDF must be named and described as Form 2553. - (c) If filed with return, required as XML.
 If previously filed, allowed as PDF. - (d) If filed without signature, required as XML.
 If filed with signature, allowed as PDF. - (e) Required as XML, unless filing 10 or more returns, or if 3rd party signature is required.